Quaker Oats Company: Logo

-The monochromatic 1970 Quaker Oats Company logo, modeled after the Sundblom illustration, was created by Saul Bass, a graphic designer known for his motion picture title sequences and corporate logos.
-In 2012, the company enlisted the firm of Hornall Anderson to give the "Quaker man" a slimmer, somewhat younger look.
+The monochromatic 1970 Quaker Oats Company logo, modeled after the Sundblom illustration, was created by Saul Bass, a graphic designer known for his motion-picture title sequences and corporate logos.
+In 2012, the company enlisted the firm of Hornall Anderson to give the "Quaker Man" a slimmer, somewhat younger look.
 The man is now sometimes referred to as "Larry" by insiders at Quaker Oats.

-The company states that its current "Quaker man" logo "does not represent an actual person.
-His image is that of a man dressed in Quaker garb, including a Quaker hat, chosen because the Quaker faith projected the values of honesty, integrity, purity and strength".
+The company states that its current "Quaker Man" logo "does not represent an actual person.
+His image is that of a man dressed in Quaker garb, including a Quaker hat, chosen because the Quaker faith projected the values of honesty, integrity, purity, and strength".

 The company has never had any ties with the Religious Society of Friends (Quakers).
 When the company was being built up, Quaker businessmen were known for their honesty (truth is often considered a Quaker testimony).
 The Quaker man was the first registered trademark for breakfast cereal in the United States; the character was registered on September 4, 1877.

 Members of the Religious Society of Friends have occasionally expressed frustration at being confused with the Quaker Oats representation.
 Friends have twice protested the Quaker name being used for advertising campaigns seen as promoting violence.
 In 1990, some Quakers started a letter-writing campaign after a Quaker Oats advertisement depicted Popeye as a Quaker who used violence against aliens, sharks, and Bluto.
 Later in that decade, more letters were sparked by Power Rangers toys included in Cap'n Crunch cereal.

 Controversy

 Research on children

-From 1946 to 1953, researchers from Quaker Oats Company, MIT and Harvard University carried out experiments at the Walter E. Fernald State School to determine how the minerals from cereals were metabolized.
+From 1946 to 1953, researchers from Quaker Oats Company, MIT, and Harvard University carried out experiments at the Walter E. Fernald State School to determine how the minerals from cereals were metabolized.
 Fernald was a residential institution housing mostly boys with disabilities.
-The school asked parents of its students for permission to let their children be members of a Science Club.
-Members of the Science Club would participate in research and get special privileges, including trips to baseball games.
+The school asked parents of its students for permission to let their children be members of a Science Club, who then would participate in research and get special privileges, including trips to baseball games.
 The school informed parents that the children would be fed with a diet high in nutrients.
 They were not told that the food their children were fed contained radioactive calcium and iron, and the consent form contained no information indicating this.
 The information obtained from the experiments was to be used as part of an advertising campaign.
 The company was later sued because of the experiments.
-The lawsuit was settled on 31 December 1997 when MIT and Quaker Oats Company agreed to pay $1.85 million to the children who had been subjected to the experiments.
+The lawsuit was settled on December 31, 1997, when MIT and Quaker Oats Company agreed to pay $1.85 million to the children who had been subjected to the experiments.